 Who We Are

-The Autism Project works to ensure children with ASD benefit from an appropriate education and related therapeutic services within their local school, community and at home.
+The Autism Project works to ensure children with an ASD benefit from an appropriate education and related therapeutic services within their local school, community and at home.
 Our programs educate parents and families in their newest role as teacher, but more importantly as mom and dad.